csula/cs454-winter-2016/notes/week1.md

 1. Right click on the project and click on `Configure` >> `Convert project to Gradle project`.
 2. And then you can right click on the project to run Gradle tasks
+3. You can now run your project by right click on the project `Run > Gradle build ... (second Gradle build one)` and provide `hello` in the task

 ## Github